Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 =================================
 **KIDOZ SDK and the sample App is compatible with Android 4.0 (API level 14) and above.**

-*Updated to KIDOZ SDK version 0.2.2*
+*Updated to KIDOZ SDK version 0.3.0*

 *Please make sure that the activity in the manifest is defined as com.unity3d.player.UnityPlayerActivity*

+*In case of updating from previous version.
+Please manualy delete the Plugins/Android/KidozSdk/libs/okhttp-2.5.0.jar file, since we are updated to 2.7.0 version*

 This Unity application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.